johnsonj561/Search-and-Classification-With-Natural/readme.md

 | Weka        | Naive Bayes   | 87.32 %  |
 | NPM Natural | Naive Bayes   | 73.38 %  |     |

 Weka performed significantly better than Natural in this test case.
-There are many factors that could contribute to this difference, and it is possible that better results can be achieved by tuning classifier parameters.
+There are several factors that could contribute to this difference, and it is possible that better results can be achieved by tuning classifier parameters.

 -----